How Long Can Sushi Stay in the Fridge

 One of the main risks of consuming spoiled sushi is the presence of bacteria.
 Raw fish used in sushi can contain harmful bacteria such as Vibrio, Salmonella, and Listeria.
 When sushi is not stored properly, these bacteria can multiply and cause foodborne illness.
 Symptoms of food poisoning from bacteria in sushi can range from mild to severe, and in some cases, can even be life-threatening.

 Another risk of consuming spoiled sushi is the presence of parasites.
-Raw fish used in sushi can contain parasites such as Anisakis, which can cause allergic reactions and gastrointestinal symptoms.
+Raw fish used in sushi can contain parasites such as Anisakis, which can cause gastrointestinal symptoms.
 Symptoms of Anisakis infection can include stomach pain, vomiting, and diarrhea.

 To avoid the risks of consuming spoiled sushi, it is important to ensure that the sushi is fresh and properly stored.
 Sushi should be consumed within two hours of being prepared, or within one day if stored in the fridge.
 Cooked sushi can be stored for up to four days in the fridge.